chatchatabc/parking-backend-spring/taskell.md

     > Using KMM, develop a mobile application for users
     * [ ] Android Version
     * [ ] iOS Version
+- Implement a Coupon System
+    > System to handle coupons given by business establishments to the users of Parking
+    * [ ] Created Initial Model, Service, Repos, and Controllers

 ## Doing (Technical)